Perhaps You Can See the Irony of It

 Inspired by scientific discoveries about natural selection, the Nazis became preoccupied with the fitness of the race.
 They euthanised those whom they believed were unfit, such as the mentally disabled.
 Had we still lived in nature, many of them wouldn’t have survived, because the communities they lived in would have abandoned them.
 Civilisation allows the inept to survive.
 If you can do a trick, you can get a paycheck.
 The Nazis believed that if the feeble survived and procreated, it would weaken the human race.

-The Nazis believed that other races were inferior.
-Most were good enough as slaves, while others had to disappear.
-Apart from the Jews, the Nazis also exterminated the Roma.
-Today, 70% have criminal records, and the majority of them rely on welfare.
-They still suffer from mob violence and exclusion.2 But if 70% have criminal records, you can imagine why.
+To the Nazis, other races were inferior.
+Some were good enough as slaves, while others had to disappear.
+Apart from the Jews, the Nazis exterminated the Roma.
+But why?
+Today, 70% of the Roma have criminal records, and the majority of them rely on welfare.
+And they still suffer from mob violence and exclusion.2 But is that racism?
 Like the Roma, the Jews didn’t change their ways, so anti-Semitism is once again rearing its ugly head.
 Cultures, so norms, values and myths, hold groups together, so you can’t reason with groups as you can with individuals.
-And it is not only the Roma or the Jews.
-We all suffer from that same ailment.
+And it is not only the Roma and the Jews.
+We all do harm to others through our values, conduct, and the myths we believe.

 ‘Why do they hate us?’
-It was a question few Americans dared to ask after 9/11.
-And then the Americans did precisely what many Muslims hated them for: bombing, occupying and looting Muslim countries.
-And the Muslims never ask themselves why so many people hate them.
-It is the question every cultural group should ask.
-And the prejudices others hold about your group are often telling.
-So, why do people hate Christians, Muslims, Jews, whites, blacks, liberals, and conservatives?
-How others view you often tells you more about yourself than how you see yourself.
+It was a question few Americans dared to ask after the 11 September 2001 terrorist attacks.
+And then the Americans did precisely what many Muslims hated them for: bombing, occupying and plundering the oil in Muslim countries.
+And Muslims never ask themselves why others hate them.
+In many places where Muslims live together with others, there is trouble.
+It can’t be that only the others are to blame.
+And so, it is a question everyone should ask.
+Pride is the gravest sin of all, and for good reason.
+The prejudices others hold about your group can be telling.
+How others view you can tell you more about yourself than how you see yourself.

 Harsh questions

-There is overpopulation.
-You may want children, but the world doesn’t need them.
-On the contrary, the fewer humans, the better.
-And that brings us to the question of eugenetics.
-If you have a severe hereditary disease, should you have children?
-And if you are mentally incapable of raising children because you are a retard, a criminal, an alcoholic or a drug addict, should you be allowed to have children?
-To own a gun or to drive a car, you need a license and prove you are sane.
+That brings us to eugenics, or the improvement of the human race via selective breeding.
+Why would we bring misfits into the world if we can avoid it?
+If you suffer from a severe hereditary disease, should you have children?
+If you are mentally incapable of raising children because you are a retard, a criminal, an alcoholic or a drug addict, should you be allowed to have children?
+Excessive consumers of resources and planetary destroyers are more likely to transfer their values to their offspring.
+So, should we allow billionaires to breed?
+They generate more useless eaters who live off their capital.
+The prevailing liberal view is that it is a human right to have children.
+And then liberals leave it up to science to fix the problems this view causes.
+But to own a gun or to drive a car, you need a license and prove you are sane.
 So, why don’t we have to qualify to have children?

 Drug abuse

-Hitler survived these treatments, but they contributed to his erratic conduct and illnesses.
-Hitler also ingested an extract of bulls’ semen and numerous vitamins and tonics.
+Der Führer miraculously survived all these treatments, but they contributed to his erratic conduct and illnesses.
+He also ingested an extract of bulls’ semen and numerous vitamins and tonics.
 He took potions, pills and injections to improve his sexual performance to deal with the sexual appetite of his demanding mistress, Eva Braun.
-As they say, behind every strong man is a strong woman.
-And in the case of Hitler, that is correct.
+As they say, behind every strong man is a strong woman, and in the case of Hitler, an even stronger one.

 Eva Braun